 We're committed to improving Aboriginal and Torres Strait Islander and Māori health outcomes.
 And we're committed to having those outcomes informed and influenced by those who are best placed to do so.
 We're partnering with Aboriginal and Torres Strait Islander and Māori peoples to ensure their voice is leading our work.

-The Improving Indigenous Health Strategy Expert Advisory Group (IIHS EAG) will advise us on all decisions and solutions relating to our strategy.
+The Indigenous Health Strategy Group (IHSG) will advise us on all decisions and solutions relating to our strategy.

 Our high-level objectives are to:

 provide a culturally safe pharmacist workforce for all Indigenous peoples of Australia and New Zealand

 provide a culturally safe pharmacist workforce for all Australians and New Zealanders

 influence and show leadership in the pharmacy sector in achieving health equity

 achieve greater access for Aboriginal and Torres Strait Islander Peoples and Māori to culturally safe services

 achieve increased participation by Aboriginal and Torres Strait Islander and Māori people in the health and education workforce with an overarching aim to achieve parity

 collaborate with others to contribute to the evidence base on the benefits of a culturally safe workforce